MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/deployment-vdi-microsoft-defender-antivirus.md

 In addition to standard on-premises or hardware configurations, you can also use Microsoft Defender Antivirus in a remote desktop (RDS) or virtual desktop infrastructure (VDI) environment.

-See [Azure Virtual Desktop Documentation](/azure/virtual-desktop) for more details on Microsoft Remote Desktop Services and VDI support.
+For more information on Microsoft Remote Desktop Services and VDI support, see [Azure Virtual Desktop Documentation](/azure/virtual-desktop).

 For Azure-based virtual machines, see [Install Endpoint Protection in Microsoft Defender for Cloud](/azure/security-center/security-center-install-endpoint-protection).